sonium-labs/jarvis/README.md

 Jarvis is a small voice control script that listens for commands and sends them to a remote Discord music bot using HTTP requests.

-Get a key from [here](https://console.picovoice.ai/signup) and create a new file named `.env` in this directory containing your Porcupine and Discord details:
+Get a Porcupine key from [here](https://console.picovoice.ai/signup) and create a new file named `.env` in this directory containing your Porcupine and Discord details:

 ```